HIST 1301. United States History to 1876. 3 Hours.

 HIST 3382.
 Immigration Ethnicity Amer His.
 3 Hours.

-A study of ethnic group relations, nativism, and racism in the historical development of American civilization, with special emphasis on the patterns of assimilation and non-assimilation of particular ethnic groups.
+Students examine ethnic group relations, nativism, and racism in the historical development of American civilization, with special emphasis on the patterns of assimilation and non-assimilation of particular ethnic groups.

 HIST 3383.
 American Women's History.
 3 Hours.